Hoi-To Wai @ CUHK

 About Me

-I am an Assistant Professor at the Department of Systems Engineering and Engineering Management in The Chinese University of Hong Kong (CUHK).
+I am an Associate Professor at the Department of Systems Engineering and Engineering Management in The Chinese University of Hong Kong (CUHK).
 I also received my B. Eng (with first class Honor) and M. Phil. from CUHK, working with Prof. Wing-kin (Ken) Ma in Spring 2010 and 2012, respectively.
 I received my PhD degree from Arizona State University in Fall 2017, working with Prof. Anna Scaglione.
+Currently, I am serving the editorial board of IEEE TSIPN and Elsevier's Signal Processing, as well as a member of the IEEE SPS's SPTM-TC and DSI.
+I am also an organizer for the DEGAS Webinar Series sponsored by the IEEE SPS.

 My current research focus is on:

-• Optimization theory applied to machine learning and distributed signal processing
+• Stochastic algorithms for machine learning and distributed signal processing

 I am looking for mathematically inclined and motivated students/Postdoc interested in optimization theory for machine learning, reinforcement learning or graph signal processing problems.
 Please contact me if you are interested.
 Also consider applying for the HK PhD Fellowship Scheme which offers great support for studying in CUHK.